shurco/litecart/README.md

 #### Base site (frontend)
 To develop the web interface of the base site, you need to start the litecart server (for example, execute the command from the project root `go run ./cmd/main.go serve`).
 Run `./scripts/webscripts` to download and install the necessary JavaScript libraries into the folder ./web/site/public/assets/js/.
-To update the styles, it is necessary to execute the command `cd ./web/site && yarn run build`.
+To update the styles, it is necessary to execute the command `cd ./web/site && bun run build`.
-If you actively change styles, you can run the command `cd ./web/site && yarn run dev`.
+If you actively change styles, you can run the command `cd ./web/site && bun run dev`.
 It will monitor changes in files and automatically update the style file.

 ## 🗺️&nbsp;&nbsp;ToDo
 `litecart` has a [roadmap](https://github.com/users/shurco/projects/2) and I try to work on issues in specific order and such PRs often come in out of nowhere and skew all initial planning with tedious back-and-forth communication.